hecrj/iced_fontello/README.md

 ```

 Check out [the full example](example) to see it all in action.

+## Publishing
+NOTE: WHen publishing a package with `cargo publish`, `cargo` checks that the build script does not modify the
+`/src` directory in any way.

+Since `ìced_fontello` generates font and module rust files under the $OUT_DIR folder, your crate using `iced_fontello`
+is able to be built, and tested in a clean directory and then published to crates.io or elsewhere.

 ## Packaging
 If you plan to package your crate, you must make sure you include the generated module